 Make the dough ahead of time and roll it into individual pizza sized balls that kids can flatten into their own pizza pie.
+If you make your own dough, let the kids help use the mixer!
 Put out pizza sauce and mozzarella cheese and a variety of toppings.
 Kid favorites include Canadian bacon, pepperoni, pineapple, and olives.
 Put out other options too, like mushrooms, colorful bell peppers and fresh tomatoes diced into small pieces, pesto, and any other adult favorites.
 An easy way to make mini pizzas when you’re short on time is to use Pillsbury biscuit dough or premade pizza dough.
 Trader Joe’s also has a premade pizza dough in a can.
 You can also opt for precooked crusts like Boboli and Mama Mary’s to cut down on cooking time or to make “decorating” the pizzas a little less messy.

 Omelets are an easy make-to-order weeknight meal.
 Put out a selection of fillings and let the kids put it all in a bowl, add their ingredients to a pan to sauté while you make the eggs in another pan.
 Add the filling to the omelets and the kids can add cheese on top.
 The best choices for omelets are bacon, sausage, ham, Canadian bacon, mushrooms, green onions, colorful bell peppers diced small, tomatoes, and zucchini.
 Chili and cheese omelets are also a good combination.